 We darkened the top and bottom surfaces using ammonia — the same technique that Gustav Stickley used on his old craftsman-style furniture.

 The wood for this mantel beam came from an old barn near Green Isle, Minnesota.
-We think, but have not confirmed, that this is an old Pinske Barn.
+We think but have not confirmed, that this is an old Pinske Barn.
 We know Pete Pinske, who was a 3rd generation barn builder.
 His grandfather started building barns in the late 1800s.
 The Pinske’s were early pioneers of doing hip-roof barns.
-The hip-roof allowed the farmer to store more hay in the building.
+The hip roof allowed the farmer to store more hay in the building.
 Pinske’s were probably building the hip roof barns 20 years before they were popular.
-The Pinske’s were also very good about selecting trees for lumber in the winter time.
-This gave them an advantage to build more barns in the summer time with better lumber.
+The Pinske’s were also very good about selecting trees for lumber in the wintertime.
+This gave them the advantage to build more barns in the summertime with better lumber.
 Pete recently helped build a house for his grand-nephew where they reclaimed wood from one of the original barns that Pete’s grandfather built.
-They used old material for cabinets and other decor.
+They used old materials for cabinets and other decor.
 So the wood ended up traveling 5 generations.
-A nice article about Karl Pinske’s house can be found on-line.
+A nice article about Karl Pinske’s house can be found online.

 Note, this white oak is 100% natural in color.
 We have applied a finish of Rubio Monocoat hardwax oil to seal and protect the wood, but there is not any stain applied.
 This natural color change is very pronounced in white oak in particular.

 This mantel beam is priced at $100 per LF.
 We can cut the length down and refinish the end for a discount of $8.33 per inch, up to a $100 discount.
 This mantel can ship via FedEx Gnd for $65.
 If you would like this one cut down, please contact us at email@example.com or call 612-281-9330.